Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

 - Bring over-the-counter pain medication.

 - Take your pain medication one hour before your flight to give it time to get into your system.

-- Carry your pain medications together in a clear plastic bag and have them on you at all times, in case you need to resort to them during the flight.
+- Carry your pain medications together in a clear plastic bag and have them on you at all times, in case you need them during the flight.

 - Inform flight attendants that you are on medication.
 This way they can monitor you if necessary.

 For lower back pain, providing support behind your lower back, often with a back roll or even a couple of pillows (which a flight attendant should be more than willing to give you), is a good way to prevent slouching that may lead to back pain and to keep your spine straight.

 - One forum member talked about how he brings a neck pillow on board to help with his neck pain.

 - Back braces, tube-shaped pillows with microfibers inside, and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.

 - Watch your posture.

 Airplane rides can be a bit tight and uncomfortable at times, especially if you’re not in first class or business class.